-3 ways to photograph and style a scarf flat lay
+How to photograph a scarf flat lay in 3 styles

-Scarves come in all sorts of sizes and materials, so picking the right style for your intended audience is crucial.
-In this fashion product photography styling tutorial, we will show you 3 different methods of photographing a scarf flat lay for your online store - formal, looped over and knotted.
+Scarves come in all sorts of sizes, styles and materials, so picking the right method of presentation for your intended customer is crucial - especially when it comes to creating a strong brand impression.
+In this fashion product photography tutorial, we will show you three different methods of photographing a scarf flat lay for your online store: formal, looped over and knotted.

 Consider your brand and the intended use of the product to determine your styling.
 Is it formal, for example a women’s silk scarf made for dressing up, or is it a big wooly number for keeping kids warm during winter?